BloomTech-Labs/MyDish-DS/README.md

-# Project name:
-Dishify
+# Dishify

-# Description:
+# Description
 Application for parsing text from recipe image to be imported into MyDish user's recipe.

-# Table of Contents:
+# Table of Contents
-1 - Installation
+- Installation
-2 - Usage
+- Usage
-3 - Contributing
+- Contributing
-4 - Credits
+- Credits
-5 - License
+- License

-# Installation:
+# Installation
 Pull repository into local directory.
 Create a new environment using desired handler.
 Required libraries will be installed through the requirements.txt file.

-# Usage:
+# Usage
 - End user must upload an image to MyDish APP.
 - MyDish APP sends a request to Dishify API Gateway with the image's URI.
 - API Gateway handles the request and calls the Dishify function.